Zaporozhian Cossacks: The end of the Zaporozhian Host (1775)

 The decision to disband the Sich was adopted at the court council of Catherine the Great on 7 May 1775.
 General Peter Tekeli received orders to occupy and liquidate the main Zaporozhian fortress, the Sich.
 The plan was kept secret and regiments returning from the Russo-Turkish war, in which Cossacks also participated, were mobilized for the operation.
 They included 31 regiments (65,000 men in total).
-The attack took place on May 15 and continued to June 8.
+The attack took place on 15 May and continued until 8 June.
 The order was given by Grigory Potemkin, who had formally become an honorary Zaporozhian Cossack under the name of Hrytsko Nechesa a few years prior.
 Potemkin was given a direct order from Empress Catherine II, which she explained in her Decree of 8 August 1775:

-On June 5, 1775, General Tekeli's forces divided into five detachments and surrounded the Sich with artillery and infantry.
+On 5 June 1775 General Tekeli's forces divided into five detachments and surrounded the Sich with artillery and infantry.
 The lack of southern borders and enemies in the past years had a profound effect on the combat-ability of the Cossacks, who realised the Russian infantry would destroy them after they were surrounded.
 To trick the Cossacks, a rumour was spread that the army was crossing Cossack lands en route to guard the borders.
 The surprise encirclement was a devastating blow to the morale of the Cossacks.

 Petro Kalnyshevsky was given two hours to decide on the Empress's ultimatum.
 Under the guidance of a starshyna Lyakh, behind Kalnyshevky's back a conspiracy was formed with a group of 50 Cossacks to go fishing in the river Inhul next to the Southern Bug in Ottoman provinces.
 The pretext was enough to allow the Russians to let the Cossacks out of the siege, who were joined by five thousand others.
 The fleeing Cossacks traveled to the Danube Delta, where they formed the new Danubian Sich, under the protectorate of the Ottoman Empire.

 When Tekeli became aware of the escape, there was little left to do for the remaining 12,000 Cossacks.
 The Sich was razed to the ground.
 The Cossacks were disarmed in a mostly bloodless operation, while their treasury and archives were confiscated.
 Kalnyshevsky was arrested and exiled to the Solovki, where he lived in confinement to 112 years of age.
 Most upper level Cossack Council members, such as Pavlo Holovaty and Ivan Hloba, were repressed and exiled as well, although lower level commanders and rank and file Cossacks were allowed to join the Russian hussar and dragoon regiments.